 Particularly in fragile and conflict-affected states, on the surface, organised crime can have a stabilising influence if it provides governance structures, economic opportunities, a form of security and even mediation and justice that the state may not be able to.
 While this can be beneficial in the short-term, in the longer-term it reinforces structures and systems that can undermine democracy, good governance and promote structural violence and corruption.
 There is also a danger of reinforcing alternative governance structures and patronage networks that not only compete with traditional structures, but also the formal state.

 While generally viewed in a negative light, the governance and development vacuums that allow criminal groups to fill these spaces provide a new entry point to address organised crime.
-It has already become clear that the standard, law enforcement responses are antiquated and inadequate for addressing increasingly complex drivers of and impacts from organised crime – and that these responses can either push crime elsewhere or, at worst, exacerbate it.
+It has already become clear that the standard, law enforcement responses are antiquated and inadequate for addressing increasingly complex drivers of and impacts from organised crime – and that these responses can either push crime elsewhere or, at worst, exacerbate it (Felbab-Brown 2010; 2013a; Jesperson 2016).
 In response, an increasing role for development actors has been posited, resulting in a comprehensive approach.
-This is often framed as a multifaceted response that addresses ‘all the complex reasons that populations turn to illegality, including law enforcement deficiencies and physical insecurity, poor rule of law, suppression of human rights, economic poverty and social marginalisation’ (Felbab-Brown, 2013).
+This is often framed as a multifaceted response that addresses ‘all the complex reasons that populations turn to illegality, including law enforcement deficiencies and physical insecurity, poor rule of law, suppression of human rights, economic poverty and social marginalisation’ (Felbab-Brown, 2013a).

 In practice, this frequently becomes a set of tools that can be applied to address criminality.
 Rarely are responses based on a political economy analysis, which means they do not critically engage with how organised crime manifests.
 This is a missed opportunity, as a key contribution from development actors is the ability to tackle the factors that make a country conducive to organised crime, rather than just responding to criminal activity once it is present.
 Yet there is limited evidence of what should be done and no critical review of planned or implemented approaches.

 This chapter seeks to rectify this.
 It outlines the shift in approach from a predominantly law enforcement or security focus to become more comprehensive through the inclusion of development tools.
-Then focusing in on governance, the chapter unpacks the importance of governance from a peacebuilding of development perspective, how organised crime groups fill governance vacuums and to what effect, before assessing what this means for the response.
+Then focusing in on governance, the chapter unpacks the importance of governance from a peacebuilding of development perspective, how organised crime groups fill governance vacuums by engaging in strategic or political strategies and to what effect, before assessing what this means for the response.

-The chapter takes a conceptual approach, examining the role of criminal groups in fragile and conflict-affected states, where governance vacuums are the most pronounced.
-Organised crime is approached for an interventionist perspective, considering the aims of peacebuilding and development actors.
+The chapter examines the role of criminal groups in fragile and conflict-affected states, where governance vacuums are the most pronounced.
+Organised crime is approached from an interventionist perspective, considering the aims of peacebuilding and development actors.
 While the findings point to entry points to transform criminal agendas, this would require further, more specific and detailed analysis.
 Theoretically, the chapter draws on a critical peacebuilding perspective; it stems from the assumption that current peacebuilding approaches are inherently flawed and need to be fundamentally rethought.
 This allows a much more radical consideration of how to respond to organised crime than policymakers and practitioners can engage in.
-In that vein, the governance potential of criminal groups is discussed, along with the possibility that development actors could work with rather than against them to further peacebuilding and good governance agendas. them
+In that vein, the governance potential of criminal groups is discussed, along with the possibility that development actors could work with rather than against them to further peacebuilding and good governance agendas.
+The chapter begins by reviewing the increasing involvement of development actors in the response to organised crime, followed by a discussion of the impact organised crime has on development, and in particular governance.
+The chapter then assesses whether there is scope to work ‘with’ criminal groups rather than against them.

 A Shift in Approach